DiegoRosales/Zybo_Sampler/README.md

 This stage will import the generated sources from the integration stage and will perform Synthesis and Place and Route

 ### 5) Firmware workspace generation
-This stage will create a Vitis workspace and configure the BSP and the Project application
+This stage will create a Vitis workspace and configure the BSP and the Project application.
+Note that you will still need to open the Vitis GUI to compile the firmware and program the board

 # Build instructions
 To build the project, you need to execute 1 script using Vivado: `run_vivado.tcl`.
 This script can take parameters using the `-tclparams <param>` argument to build whatever you need.
 Here are some examples